Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 #### 4.5.6 - Character/value reading (input)

-:pencil2: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `uint8_t`/`int16_t` but the returned values should fit according to the underlying code.
+:pencil: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `uint8_t`/`int16_t` but the returned values should fit according to the underlying code.

 ```C
 /** Wait for (at least one) character, previously stored by the host, to be available